Zhou Enlai: Education

-In Shenyang, Zhou attended the Dongguan Model Academy, a modern-style school.
+In Fengtian, Zhou attended the Dongguan Model Academy, a modern-style school.
 His previous education consisted entirely of homeschooling.
 In addition to new subjects such as English and science, Zhou was also exposed to the writings of reformers and radicals such as Liang Qichao, Kang Youwei, Chen Tianhua, Zou Rong, and Zhang Binglin.
 At the age of fourteen, Zhou declared that his motivation for pursuing education was to "become a great man who will take up the heavy responsibilities of the country in the future."
 In 1913, Zhou's uncle was transferred to Tianjin, where Zhou entered the famous Nankai Middle School.

 Nankai Middle School was founded by Yan Xiu, a prominent scholar and philanthropist, and headed by Zhang Boling, one of the most important Chinese educators of the 20th century.
 Nankai's teaching methods were unusual by contemporary Chinese standards.
 By the time Zhou began attending, it had adopted the educational model used at the Phillips Academy in the United States.
 The school's reputation, with its "highly disciplined" daily routine and "strict moral code", attracted many students who later became prominent in public life.
 Zhou's friends and classmates there ranged from Ma Jun (an early communist leader executed in 1927) to K. C. Wu (later mayor of Shanghai and governor of Taiwan under the Nationalist party).
 Zhou's talents also attracted the attention of Yan Xiu and Zhang Boling.
 Yan in particular thought highly of Zhou, helping to pay for his studies in Japan and later France.

 Yan was so impressed with Zhou that he encouraged Zhou to marry his daughter, but Zhou declined.
 Zhou later expressed the reasons for his decision not to marry Yan's daughter to his classmate, Zhang Honghao.
 Zhou said that he declined the marriage because he feared that his financial prospects would not be promising, and that Yan would, as his father-in-law, later dominate his life.

 Zhou did well in his studies at Nankai; he excelled in Chinese, won several awards in the school speech club, and became editor of the school newspaper in his final year.
 Zhou was also very active in acting and producing dramas and plays at Nankai; many students who were not otherwise acquainted with him knew of him through his acting.
 Nankai preserves a number of essays and articles written by Zhou at this time, and these reflect the discipline, training, and concern for country that Nankai's founders attempted to instill in their students.
 At the school's tenth commencement in June 1917, Zhou was one of five graduating students honored at the ceremony, and one of the two valedictorians.